RafaRemote/oc_python_p02_market_analysis/readme.md

 1. Usage cases
 2. Installation
+3. Commands
-3. One book scraping
+4. One book scraping
-4. One category scraping
+5. One category scraping
-5. All categories scraping
+6. All categories scraping

 The Target Website used for this script is https://books.toscrape.com/